-USB_VBUS_PERIPH Specifies the GPIO peripheral containing the pin which is used for VBUS.
-The value is of the form SYSCTL RCGCGPIO Rx, where the Rx represends the required GPIO port.
-This applies to Blizzard class and later devices. ■ This value must be defined if USB_VBUS_CONFIG is defined.
-Specifies the GPIO port containing the pin which is used for USB VBUS PORT VBUS.
-The value is of the form GPIO_PORTx_BASE, where PORTx represents the required GPIO port. ■ This value must be defined if USB VBUS CONFIG is defined.
 USB_VBUS_PIN Specifies the GPIO pin number used for VBUS.
-Valid values are 0 through 7. ■ This value must be defined if USB_VBUS_CONFIG is defined.
-Specifies whether the target board requires configuration of USB ID CONFIG the pin used for ID.
-This applies to Blizzard class and later devices.
+Valid values are 0 through 7.
+This value must be defined if USB_VBUS_CONFIG is defined.
+USB_ID_CONFIG Specifies whether the target board requires configuration of the pin used for ID.
+This applies to TM4C123 class and later devices.
 USB_ID_PERIPH Specifies the GPIO peripheral containing the pin which is used for ID.
-The value is of the form SYSCTL RCGCGPIO Rx, where the Rx represends the required GPIO port.
-This applies to Blizzard class and later devices. ■ This value must be defined if USB_ID_CONFIG is defined.
-Specifies the GPIO port containing the pin which is used USB_ID_PORT for ID.
-The value is of the form GPIO PORTx BASE, where PORTx represents the required GPIO port. ■ This value must be defined if USB_ID_CONFIG is defined.
-Specifies the GPIO pin number used for ID.
-Valid values are USB_ID_PIN 0 through 7. ■ This value must be defined if USB_ID_CONFIG is defined.
+The value is of the form SYSCTL_RCGCGPIO_Rx, where the Rx represends the required GPIO port.
+This applies to TM4C123 class and later devices.
+This value must be defined if USB_ID_CONFIG is defined.
+USB_ID_PORT Specifies the GPIO port containing the pin which is used for ID.
+The value is of the form GPIO_PORTx_BASE, where PORTx represents the required GPIO port.
+This value must be defined if USB_ID_CONFIG is defined.
+USB_ID_PIN Specifies the GPIO pin number used for ID.
+Valid values are 0 through 7.
+This value must be defined if USB_ID_CONFIG is defined.
+USB_DP_CONFIG Specifies whether the target board requires configuration of the pin used for DP.
+This applies to TM4C123 class and later devices.
+USB_DP_PERIPH Specifies the GPIO peripheral containing the pin which is used for DP.
+The value is of the form SYSCTL_RCGCGPIO_Rx, where the Rx represends the required GPIO port.
+This applies to TM4C123 class and later devices.
+This value must be defined if USB_DP_CONFIG is defined.